Santhoshkumard11/Day_2_Day_C-C-/README.md

 # Day_2_Day_C-C-

-These are some programs from which you can understand some of the basics programming concepts.
+These are some programs from which you can understand the basic programming concepts.